gifton/Agentic-Workflow/agentic-natural/README.md

 - **research**: Heavy on exploration, experimentation, learning

 **Q: Do I need to specify everything?**
 A: No!
-Start simple and the system will ask for clarification if needed. \"agentic workflow\" alone works fine.
+Start simple and the system will ask for clarification if needed. \"agentic natural\" alone works fine.

 **Q: Can I use multiple \"with\" statements?**
 A: Yes!
 Chain them: \"with checkpoints and metrics and visual progress\"